The Glass Wall in Global Tech Pay

 - pay well above what many Australian candidates can get locally

-- still pay far below what the same work would cost in the US
+- still pay far below what the same work would cost in the US - even though it is in the same virtual place

 This is the real trick.